When you create a catalog to deliver desktops or apps, an image is used (with other settings) as a template for creating the machines.

 Later, when you create a catalog, the new image is included in the list of images you can select.

-On the Manage dashboard, the Master Images display on the right indicates how many catalogs and machines use each image.
+On the Manage > Quick Deploy dashboard, the images display on the right indicates how many catalogs and machines use each image.

 Import an image from Azure